TheForgottened/computer-science-engineering/IO/README.md

 # Investigação Operacional

-Also known as Operational Research.
+Also known as Operations Research.

 It's a mathematics' based course, so I only have the assignments here.